lxzcpro/lxzcpro.github.io/_pages/about.md

 # 🔥 News
 - *2025.08*: "SaprotHub: Democratizing Protein Language Model Training, Sharing and Collaboration for the Biology Community" is accepted in principle by ***Nature Biotechnology***!
-- *2025.07*: "ProTrek: Navigating the Protein Universe through Tri-Modal Contrastive Learning" is accepted in principle by ***Nature Biotechnology***!
+- *2025.07*: "A tri-modal protein language model enables advanced protein searches" is accepted in principle by ***Nature Biotechnology***!
 - *2023.07*: I was admitted to Westlake University during my sophomore year of high school.

 # 📝 Publications